AbdulrahmanFiala/Tayeb-Mainnet/SETUP.md

 ## 7. Provide Swap Paths

 With the AMM removed, **routes are now provided by the caller**:
+- Use `npm run plan:local-swap` to fetch the latest router hint and suggested address path from the StellaSwap SDK.
+Tayeb does not fall back to custom routes—if the SDK fails, pause operations and retry later.
 - For swaps, compute an address array (e.g. `[USDC, WGLMR, TARGET]`) via your favourite off-chain router SDK.
 - For DCA orders, pass the same path when creating the order; the contract stores it for subsequent executions.